liferay/liferay-docs/develop/tutorials/articles/04-developing-a-web-application/08-search-and-indexing/01-enabling-search-and-indexing-for-guestbooks/01-understanding-search-and-indexing.markdown

 </div>

 By default, @product@ uses Elasticsearch, a search engine backed by the popular Lucene search library, to implement its search and indexing functionality.
+You could search the database, but that requires resource-hogging table merges.
-To avoid the resource-hogging table merges necessary to search the database, using a search engine like Elasticsearch lets you convert searchable entities into *documents*.
+Instead, a search engine like Elasticsearch converts searchable entities into *documents*.
 In Elasticsearch, documents are searchable database entities converted into JSON objects.
-After you implement indexing for guestbook entries, @product@ creates a document for each entry.
-The indexing code specifies which guestbook entry fields to add to each guestbook entry document.
-All the guestbook entry documents are then added to an index.
-When the index is searched, a *hits* object is returned that contains pointers to the documents matching the search query.
+After you implement indexing for guestbook entries,
+@product@ creates a document for each entry.
+The indexing code specifies which guestbook entry fields to add to each guestbook entry document, and it adds all the guestbook entry documents to an index.
+A search returns a *hits* object containing pointers to documents matching the search query.
 Searching for entities with a search engine via an index is faster than searching for entities in the database.
 Elasticsearch provides some additional features like relevancy scoring and fuzzy search queries.

 Along with the search engine, @product@ has its own search infrastructure.
-@product@ adds to the existing Elasticsearch API for a few reasons:
+@product@ adds the following features to the existing Elasticsearch API:

--   To ensure indexed documents include the fields needed by @product@ (e.g., `entryClassName`, `entryClassPK`, `assetTagNames`, `assetCategories`, `companyId`, `groupId`, staging status).
+-   Indexed documents include the fields needed by @product@ (e.g., `entryClassName`, `entryClassPK`, `assetTagNames`, `assetCategories`, `companyId`, `groupId`, staging status).
--   To ensure the scope of returned search results is appropriate by applying the right filters to search requests.
+-   Ensures the scope of returned search results is appropriate by applying the right filters to search requests.
--   To provide permission checking and hit summaries to display in the search portlet.
+-   Provides permission checking and hit summaries to display in the search portlet.

 Let's index some Guestbooks, shall we?